 You may already know, that investing in a pension has many advantages.
 It allows you to save properly, can protect your funds from inflation, and possibly increase your wealth over time.

-Today we are going to talk about tax relief on pension contributions that you make every year.
+Today we are going to talk about tax relief on pension contributions in Ireland that you make every year.

 When you use part of your income to contribute to your pension, Revenue doesn’t include that amount of money when they calculate how much you will be taxed.
-In other words, the money that you use for your pension contributions every month is not included as part of your total income.
+In other words, the money that you use for your pension contributions limits every month is not included as part of your total income.
 Therefore, since you earn less, you pay less taxes.
-It also means that you pay less taxes than you would’ve if you had not made contributions to a pension.
+It also means that you pay less taxes than you would’ve if you had not made contributions to a pension tax relief.

 The two main things that influence tax relief on your pension contributions, are your age and how much you get paid.
-As you get older, the amount of tax back you will get on your pension contributions increase.
-The percentage limit is the maximum percentage of your salary that you can invest in your pension and still get tax relief on.
+As you get older, the amount of tax back you will get on your pension contributions increases.
+The pension contribution limit is the maximum percentage of your salary that you can invest in your pension and still get pension tax relief on.

 When Revenue calculates your taxes, the first €35,300 that you earn will be taxed at 20% and everything over that is taxed at 40%, (but there are other tax bands for married people, for example).